 Any change in your mental health is not a failing and is nothing to be ashamed of.
 There are organisations that can help.

 There are local services that you can access via your GP, or direct, such as Talkworks.
 Talkworks have trained IDVAs (Independent Domestic Violence Advisors) who will understand the impact that domestic abuse or sexual violence can have on your mental health.
-Your Health Torbay may also be able to help you deal with issues relating to your mental health or help you access other support where necessary.
+The Healthy Lifestyles Team may also be able to help you deal with issues relating to your mental health or help you access other support where necessary.
 Qwell is a free and anonymous online mental health and wellbeing service for all adults aged 18+.
 There are no waiting lists and you can sign up yourself.
 The Counselling Directory lists counsellors and psychotherapists who may be able to help (fees will be payable).

 If you are feeling particularly low, are having suicidal thoughts or just want to talk to someone about how you are feeling, the Samaritans provide a network of non-judgemental trained volunteers who are there to listen to anyone who needs to talk.
 Their telephone lines are manned 24/7 and you can contact them by phone, online chat or text.